 I happen to own 2 Sega Nomads. the first one is in very good condition and boxed.
 The other is un-boxed and a bit more used in appearance.
 This is the one I will modify.

 The inclusion of the AV port is the key to this mod.
 Without it replacing the screen would have been much harder, or not possible at all.
-Along with the RGB output and audio, the Sega Nomad outputs composite video. there’s many 3.5″ TFT screens on the market can use this signal.
+Along with the RGB output and audio, the Sega Nomad outputs composite video.
+There are many 3.5″ TFT screens on the market that can use this signal.

 All that’s required is to wire a new screen to the video signal, and power.